flowstxte/VOID/README.md

 # VOID - Temporal Interface

-VOID is a modern, cyberpunk-themed time management application featuring both a timer and stopwatch with a sleek, animated interface.
+VOID is a modern, futuristic-themed time management application featuring both a timer and stopwatch with a sleek, animated interface.

 ## Screenshots